InfraSIM/docs/docs/get_start.rst

 Booting from cdrom
 ~~~~~~~~~~~~~~~~~~~~~~

 There are two ways to boot from cdrom.
 Both need to add the iso file path in the YAML configuration file to give the iso file to qemu.
 The default configuration for OVA is `default.yml <https://github.com/InfraSIM/tools/blob/master/packer/scripts/infrasim.yml>`_ and the default path is ``~/.infrasim/.node_map/default.yml``.
 The first one is giving the iso file to qemu directly, that is, an iso file is needed.
-The second one is editing settings in VMware to give the iso file to qemu.
+The second one is directly bind cdrom device file, which requires you to provide a bootable media on the platform hosting infrasim.

 #.
 Steps for the first way